 We love watermelon!
 It’s a perfect summer treat.
 It’s also super good for you.
 Here are some fast facts about watermelon nutrition you’ll want to know.

 Fresh watermelon is full of disease-fighting lycopene, plus other antioxidant carotenoids, fiber, vitamin C, and vitamin A. These are all important SuperNutrients that are vital to long-term health.
-Some experts even believe that watermelons are a richer source of lycopene than tomatoes.
+Some experts even believe that some watermelons are a richer source of lycopene than tomatoes.

 A number of studies have demonstrated that lycopene may help lower the risk for prostate, breast, digestive tract, cervical, bladder and lung cancers.
-Lycopene is most easily absorbed by our digestive systems when it’s consumed with a little fat, so try to eat watermelon as a dessert after a meal.
+Lycopene is most easily absorbed by our digestive systems when it’s consumed with a little healthy fat, so try to eat watermelon as a dessert after a meal.
 Or, if you have it as a snack, eat a couple of crackers with peanut butter too.

 You can also add chunks of watermelon to any salad or make it into a salsa for fish or chicken.
 You can even make a tasty, cold watermelon soup.
 Check out our Watermelon Salsa and Cold Fruit Soup recipes for two wonderful, delicious options.